chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 | `x_chef_automate.enable.system.app` | Used to enable software installed mappings. | Default: `No` |

 3. Make the required changes.
-4. Click Save.
+4. Select Save.
 The application saves the configuration changes.

 ## Navigation